pipelight/doc.pipelight/guide/secrets.md

 Consequences are, if you care about security, you don't need to learn another tool specific storage for keys and credential (secret vault).

-You just have to store them as usual with dedicated softwares and the only thing you have to do is to delegate access right concerns to **Linux**.
-Finally, the ultimate way to secure your secrets is to use pipelight as a simple user with dedicated rights on needed files.